F5Networks/f5-adcaas-openstack/docs/run-it.rst

 The second approach is to download the `ADCaaS Repository <https://github.com/F5Networks/f5-adcaas-openstack>`_ directly from the F5Networks github.
 You may use this way if you are planning on contributing or testing codes in the future.
 Basically, we are recommending you to follow the steps below to install ADCaaS locally.

-1) ``Fork`` the ADCaaS repository to your own repository.
+-  ``Fork`` the ADCaaS repository to your own repository.
 You may need to prepare a github account of your own here.
-2) ``Clone`` your own repository to your local sandbox.
+-  ``Clone`` your own repository to local sandbox.
 Now, you have successfully downloaded the ADCaaS package to your own system.

 **Environment Prerequisite and Configuration**